Guitar Build Process

 Truss rod cover

-Truss rod nut almost certainl protrudes above headstock
+Truss rod nut almost certainly protrudes above headstock

-Cut a 14-degree under-bevel so it buts up nicely with the back of the nut
+Cut a 14-degree under-bevel so it butts up nicely with the back of the nut

 Pickguard